jennifert/pokeemerald-expansion/README.md

 - Building a strong Hoenn-focused base before larger future experiments.

 No ROMs are included in this repository.

+> Pokémon Verdant is currently a personal hobby project and is not accepting outside contributions at this time.
+See `CONTRIBUTING.md` for details.

 ## Release Roadmap